 A Week Island-Hopping the Canaries: Volcanoes, Whales, and Black Sand

-I went to the Canary Islands expecting beach resorts and came home rearranging my mental ranking of European destinations.
-These islands are bizarre, beautiful, and vastly more interesting than their package-holiday reputation suggests.
+The Canary Islands arrive with a reputation for beach resorts and quietly rearrange your mental ranking of European destinations instead.
+These islands are bizarre, beautiful, and vastly more interesting than their package-holiday image suggests.

 Day 1: Tenerife — Arrival and Altitude Adjustment

-Flew into Tenerife South (TFS).
-Picked up a rental car (25 EUR/day).
-Drove directly to Puerto de la Cruz on the north coast — a deliberate choice to avoid the resort-heavy south.
+Fly into Tenerife South (TFS).
+Pick up a rental car (25 EUR/day) and drive directly to Puerto de la Cruz on the north coast — a deliberate move to sidestep the resort-heavy south.

 Puerto de la Cruz is an actual town with actual Canarian life happening.
 Old colonial architecture, a fishing harbor, banana plantations climbing the hills behind.
-Playa Jardin — the black sand beach designed by Cesar Manrique — was my first encounter with volcanic sand.
-It's not just visually dramatic; it feels different underfoot.
-Denser, warmer, slightly metallic.
+Playa Jardin — the black sand beach designed by Cesar Manrique — is your first encounter with volcanic sand, and it's not just visually dramatic.
+It feels different underfoot: denser, warmer, slightly metallic.

-Checked into a hotel (65 EUR/night, breakfast included, ocean view).
-The time zone caught me — the Canaries are 1 hour behind mainland Spain, which meant sunset wasn't until 9PM.
-I watched it from a rooftop bar with a local beer (Dorada, 2.50 EUR) and tried to process the fact that Africa was 100 km away.
+Check into a hotel (65 EUR/night, breakfast included, ocean view).
+The time zone catches everyone — the Canaries run 1 hour behind mainland Spain, which means sunset holds off until 9PM.
+Watch it from a rooftop bar with a local beer (Dorada, 2.50 EUR) and let the fact settle in that Africa is 100 km away.
+These islands belong to the same chain of Atlantic volcanic archipelagos that continues south to Cape Verde, off the West African coast.

 Day 2: Teide — Above the Clouds

-Drove from sea level to 2,100 meters in 45 minutes.
-The road climbs through pine forest, punches through the cloud layer (one of the most surreal driving experiences possible — you emerge above the clouds into blazing sunshine), and enters the Teide caldera.
+Drive from sea level to 2,100 meters in 45 minutes.
+The road climbs through pine forest, punches through the cloud layer — one of the most surreal drives possible, emerging above the clouds into blazing sunshine — and enters the Teide caldera.

 The landscape is Martian.
 Red craters.
 Black lava flows.
 Rock formations called Roques de Garcia that look sculpted.
 Teide itself — 3,718 meters, Spain's highest peak — towers above everything with a wisp of volcanic steam.

 Cable car to 3,555m: 40 EUR return (book at volcanoteide.com, sells out 1-2 weeks ahead).
-At the top station, the air was thin and cold — maybe 5°C despite June sunshine at sea level.
-I could see four other Canary Islands and the shadow of Teide stretching across the cloud sea below.
+At the top station, the air turns thin and cold — maybe 5°C despite June sunshine at sea level.
+From here you can see four other Canary Islands and the shadow of Teide stretching across the cloud sea below.

-I'd booked a summit permit (free, limited to 200/day, applied 3 weeks before) but the wind was too strong for the final climb.
-Apparently this happens regularly.
-The ranger said "mañana, maybe" with the shrug of someone who's given this speech thousands of times.
+Book a summit permit (free, limited to 200/day, apply about 3 weeks before), but be ready for wind to close the final climb — it happens regularly, and the ranger's "mañana, maybe" comes with the shrug of someone who's given the speech thousands of times.

-Drove back through the clouds.
-Had dinner in La Orotava — grilled vieja (parrotfish) with papas arrugadas and mojo verde.
-14 EUR.
-The restaurant was full of locals and zero tourists.
+Drive back through the clouds.
+For dinner, head to La Orotava — grilled vieja (parrotfish) with papas arrugadas and mojo verde, 14 EUR, in a restaurant full of locals and zero tourists.

 Day 3: Tenerife — Whales and Masca

 Morning: whale watching from Puerto Colon (22 EUR, 2 hours).
-Within 15 minutes, we were alongside a pod of pilot whales — about 500 live permanently in the channel between Tenerife and La Gomera.
+Within 15 minutes you're alongside a pod of pilot whales — about 500 live permanently in the channel between Tenerife and La Gomera.
 They're dark, sleek, and completely indifferent to boats.
-A bottlenose dolphin surfed our bow wave.
-The guide said sighting rates exceed 90%.
+A bottlenose dolphin may surf your bow wave.
+Guides put sighting rates above 90%.
+The only other corner of Atlantic Europe in the same league for reliable whale encounters is the volcanic archipelago of the Azores.

-Afternoon: drove to Masca village.
-The road has hairpin bends that I stopped counting at twelve.
-The village clings to a ridge at 600 meters inside a vertical gorge.
-I didn't have a hiking permit (booked out), but the village itself and the drive were worth the trip.
+Afternoon: drive to Masca village.
+The road has hairpin bends you'll stop counting at twelve.
+The village clings to a ridge at 600 meters inside a vertical gorge — the same vertigo-inducing, cliff-edge drama that mainland Spain pulls off at the clifftop town of Ronda.
+Even without a hiking permit (they book out), the village itself and the drive are worth the trip.

-I ate at a tiny restaurant overlooking the gorge.
+Eat at a tiny restaurant overlooking the gorge.
 Goat cheese, bread, wine.
 8 EUR.
-The owner pointed at a cliff face across the ravine and said his grandfather had farmed there.
-I looked at the cliff — near-vertical, 300 meters above the gorge — and believed him entirely.
+The owner may point at a cliff face across the ravine and tell you his grandfather farmed there — and looking at that near-vertical wall, 300 meters above the gorge, you'll believe it entirely.

 Day 4: La Gomera — The Cloud Forest

 Fred Olsen ferry from Los Cristianos to San Sebastian de la Gomera: 50 minutes, 18 EUR one-way.
-Rented a car on La Gomera (28 EUR/day) and drove directly to Garajonay National Park.
+Rent a car on La Gomera (28 EUR/day) and drive directly to Garajonay National Park.

-Garajonay is a UNESCO site and it's as extraordinary as anything on Tenerife.
-A primeval laurel cloud forest — laurisilva — that covered southern Europe 15 million years ago.
-Walking through it, mist drifting through moss-draped trees, ferns reaching overhead, the silence broken only by birds, I understood why it's UNESCO-protected.
+Garajonay is a UNESCO site, and it's as extraordinary as anything on Tenerife.
+A primeval laurel cloud forest — laurisilva — that covered southern Europe 15 million years ago and now survives on only a handful of Atlantic islands, Madeira among them.
+Walk through it, mist drifting through moss-draped trees, ferns reaching overhead, the silence broken only by birds, and the UNESCO protection makes immediate sense.
 This ecosystem is irreplaceable.

-Did a 3-hour loop trail (marked, moderate difficulty, free).
-Saw three other hikers the entire time.
-The forest floor was thick with ferns and the canopy filtered the light into something green and ancient.
+Do the 3-hour loop trail (marked, moderate difficulty, free).
+You might pass three other hikers the entire time.
+The forest floor runs thick with ferns and the canopy filters the light into something green and ancient.

-Stayed overnight in Vallehermoso (40 EUR, guest house with a terrace).
-At dinner, a man demonstrated Silbo Gomero — the whistled language used to communicate across the island's deep ravines.
-He whistled a full sentence to a friend on the next terrace, 50 meters away, and the friend whistled back.
-It sounded like birdsong.
-It was a conversation about football.
+Stay overnight in Vallehermoso (40 EUR, guest house with a terrace).
+At dinner, you may catch a demonstration of Silbo Gomero — the whistled language used to communicate across the island's deep ravines.
+A full sentence whistled to a friend on the next terrace, 50 meters away, and the friend whistles back.
+It sounds like birdsong.
+It's a conversation about football.

 Day 5: La Gomera to Lanzarote

 Ferry back to Tenerife.
-Binter Canarias flight to Lanzarote: 40 minutes, 38 EUR (booked a week ahead).
+Binter Canarias flight to Lanzarote: 40 minutes, 38 EUR (book a week ahead).
 Small planes, friendly crew, spectacular views of the island chain from above.

-Drove to Timanfaya National Park (15 EUR, bus tour through the eruption zone).
-The guide heated volcanic rock samples for us — 100°C just below the surface.
-At the El Diablo restaurant, they demonstrated cooking over a volcanic vent.
-A geyser of steam erupted from a pipe when the guide poured water in.
-The children in the group screamed.
-The guide smiled the smile of someone who does this 20 times a day.
+Drive to Timanfaya National Park (15 EUR, bus tour through the eruption zone).
+The guide heats volcanic rock samples — 100°C just below the surface.
+At the El Diablo restaurant, watch cooking demonstrated over a volcanic vent.
+A geyser of steam erupts from a pipe when the guide pours water in.
+The children in the group scream.
+The guide smiles the smile of someone who does this 20 times a day.

 Day 6: Lanzarote — Manrique's Island